 You must apply for the extension before your filing deadline, which can be done here and should take no more than 15 minutes.

 Those citing issues around COVID-19 will be automatically and immediately granted an extension.

 The government has announced that car, motorcycle and van owners will be granted a six-month exemption from MOT testing from March 30.
 Lorry, bus or trailers will be exempt for three months from March 21, though you may need to apply for this, depending on the vehicle.

 Alex Kindred of car insurance expert at Confused.com said: "A six-month extension to MOTs is a weight off drivers' shoulders, particularly for those still relying on their car to carry out essential work or pick up essential items.

 "Although, it's important we keep our cars in a roadworthy condition during this time, with garages still open for essential work or repairs.
 There are also things we can do ourselves, but knowing how to do this can be confusing.
 To help, we’ve list some simple checks to follow to make sure our cars are kept in a roadworthy condition.

 MIPIM, the international property and investment conference to which Lancashire was due to send its largest-ever delegation, has been cancelled.

-The showcase was originally schedule to take place this month in Cannes, and was later postponed until June.
-However, this date too is seeming unlikely and the organisers have once again postponed the event, but with no new date in mind.
+However, with this date also looking unlikely the organisers have once again postponed the event, with no new date in mind.

 Blackpool BID organises collection for NHS workers